yjg30737/pyside-db-chart-mapping-example/README.md

 * If you want to delete more than one record, holding ctrl and select records one by one or holding shift and select records as consecutive range.
 * If you change the data in table, chart data will be changed as well.
 * 4 records are given by default to show how it works.
+* You can search the text in table with writing the text in search bar.
+Table will show the matched records, chart will be not influenced by search bar.

 ## Example
 ```python